 Candle Care Tips: How to Burn a Candle Properly (The Ultimate Guide)

-Last updated: January 2026 | Author: Nicole Peters Devis, SaFiSpa
+Author: Nicole Peters Devis, SaFiSpa | Reading time: 8 min

-There’s a particular kind of quiet that arrives when a flame steadies.
+There's a particular kind of quiet that arrives when a flame steadies.
 The room softens at the edges; time loosens its grip.
-Yet the difference between a candle that becomes a nightly ritual and one that disappoints—tunnels, smokes, loses its scent— is rarely a matter of luck.
-It’s technique.
+Yet the difference between a candle that becomes a nightly ritual and one that disappoints—tunnels, smokes, loses its scent—is rarely a matter of luck.
+It's technique.
 And, like most small luxuries, it rewards the patient.

 This guide is designed to do what the internet usually doesn't: give you the rules that actually matter, in the order they matter—so your candle burns cleanly, smells fuller, and lasts longer.